hubabenzar/Telephone-Number-RegEx-Working/README.md

 This Regular Expression (RegEX) is my solution to a telephone number that is flexible to be used by most people.

 It allows for the use of extensions or ext at any point in the code.
-The only requirment is for the input/string to contain three characters with the option of having spaces in between, but not symbols or alpha numericals.
+The only requirment is for the input/string to contain at least 3 digits with the option of having spaces in between and symbols, but not alpha numericals.

 Feel free to let me know if this code can be improved.